-The ADX is calculated based on a moving average of price range expansion over a certain period of time.
-It compares the highs and lows of bars but the close of the bars is not used.
+The ADX is calculated based on a moving average of price range expansion over a certain period.
+It compares the highs and lows of bars, but the close of the bars is not used.

 Since the ADX is non-directional, its readings are generated from two-directional indicator (DMI) lines.

-Usually, the default setting of the ADX is 14 bars, this can be edited on every trading platform.
+Usually, the default setting of the ADX is 14 bars, which can be edited on every trading platform.

 Interpreting the Values of The ADX